What to Do When You Can’t Afford Home Repairs and Need Help

 Applying for a home equity line of credit (HELOC) can be one way to get the money you need for larger repairs.

 Usually, a HELOC has a variable rate that functions as a second mortgage.
 Your home’s equity serves as collateral for the line of credit.
-Lenders determine if you qualify based on your home’s equity, income, and credit score, which ideally should be above 620.
+Lenders determine if you qualify based on your home’s equity, your income, and your credit score, which ideally should be above 620.
 Typically, you will need at least 15% of equity, a reliable income, and a solid payment history for all your debts, including your mortgage, although requirements will vary by lender and other aspects of your application (like how much you’re borrowing and your existing debt obligations).

 Many HELOCs offer a maximum amount that can be used, paid down, and then used again up to that limit, similar to a credit card.
 The amount of time you can access your funds is usually 10 years, with an additional 20 years to pay off the balance.
 The application process typically involves the verification of income, credit, and a home appraisal, which is completed before the credit line is approved.
 There may be more documentation needed based on your situation as the application progresses.